shansiddi/CTD/README.md

 <b>figure 7: Deeper waters able to reach much higher speeds</b><br>

 <b>Conclusions</b><br>
+Speed of sound is ultimately a function of density.
+However the density of water is a function of many variables.
+So, speed of sound can change with temperature, salinity, and depth (pressure).
+The speed of sound varies mainly as a function of temperature, but the other variables do become prominent in certain pictures.
+For example, in the deep water for problem 5 the difference between the coastal and deep ocean profiles was due to a variation in maximum depth.
+The speed of sound in the ocean water is important to marine life as sound is their primary mode of communication.
+In further work audio signals in the ocean will be studied for their origin.

 References
 [1] NSF Ocean Observatories Initiative Data Portal, http://ooinet.oceanobservatories.org.
 Downloaded on (2/14/20).